Research Projects

 image

-Title: Creating Bridges to Reproductive Health Care in Adolescent and Young Adult Cancer Survivors
+Pilot Project 1: Creating Bridges to Reproductive Health Care in Adolescent and Young Adult Cancer Survivors (Completed)

-This community-engaged project will assess implementation of reproductive health care for Hispanic female adolescent and young adult cancer (AYA) survivors in the Imperial County catchment-area population, a severely medically underserved region with no local resources for control of reproductive health’s late effects related to cancer treatments.
-The project will develop and conduct feasibility testing of a multicomponent intervention to increase screening and management of reproductive health needs and improve physical and psychological outcomes in rural AYA cancer survivors.
+This community-engaged project assessed implementation of reproductive health care for adolescent and young adult cancer (AYA) survivors in the Imperial County catchment-area population, a severely medically underserved region with no local resources for control of reproductive health’s late effects related to cancer treatments.

 Timeline: September 2023 – August 2025